jqlblue/jqlblue.github.io/source/about/index.markdown

 A problem solver, A developer, and A team builder

-Aim to make live easier
+Aim to make life easier

+From code and AI to metaphysics and mindfulness, Soulink is my place to connect it all.

+Soulink stands for Soul + Link — a space where logic meets intuition, and where creation reflects the self.

 ### Contact me ###
 Email: gaoyuan.blue@gmail.com

 Weibo(Sina): [jqlblue](http://weibo.com/jqlblue)

-Google Plus: gaoyuan.blue@gmail.com

 Github: [jqlblue](https://github.com/jqlblue)